×

 When we asked people what advice they would give someone preparing to move to Vietnam, they said:

 "Be prepared for lots of noise and pollution.
 Most people find learning Vietnamese very difficult.
 But other than that, it is a very interesting place to live, also lots to see outside the city especially if you have a motorbike!
-Most Hanoians are very nice to foreigners," said one expat in Hanoi.
+Most Hanoians are very nice to foreigners," said one person in Hanoi.

 Get Quote